skypher/cerridwen/README.rst

 What's the precision of the generated data?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For new and full moons (and other angles) the maximum error never exceeds 10\ :sup:`-6`\ , guaranteed by an assertion.
+For new and full moons (and other angles) the maximum error allowed by Cerridwen's calculations never exceeds 10\ :sup:`-6`\  degrees, guaranteed by an assertion.
+This translates to 0.0036 arc seconds.
+The target precision of the underlying ephemeris library is 0.001 arc seconds.

 But please note that the current implementation of the API server uses memoization, generating a new response every 10 seconds only due to